JinwooOh/gatsby_netlify/src/pages/blog/2019-03-30-topological-sort.md

 ![invalid topological sort graph](/img/graph2.jpg)

-This is not a topological ordering, because 2 is greater than 5 and has the edge from 5 to 2.
+This is not a topological ordering, because 2 is smaller than 5 and has the edge from 5 to 2.

 Importantly, we can also see the cycle 2 -> 4 -> 5 -> 2. if a graph has a cycle, we cannot have a valid topological ordering.